Owner giving CBD oil to dog

 What is Epilepsy?

 Epilepsy is a chronic condition that affects millions of dogs each year.
 Like their pet parents, dogs may suffer from similar health conditions like seizures, cancer, arthritis, and urinal tract infections.
-The good news is that CBD oil as a natural supplement may support healing in dogs.
+The good news is that CBD oil, as a natural supplement, may support healing in dogs.

 Epilepsy in dogs is a brain disorder that results in bursts of abnormal electrical activity in the brain.
 It is characterized by repetitive seizures and may be idiopathic, meaning that your furry best friend may have inherited this condition.
 Certain breeds are more prone to seizures.

-Veterinarians will eliminate other neurological causes of seizures, such as structural brain abnormalities like hydrocephalus, encephalitis, and make sure that no metabolic disorders are present before concluding a diagnosis of idiopathic epilepsy.
+Veterinarians will eliminate other neurological causes of seizures, such as structural brain abnormalities like hydrocephalus, and encephalitis, and make sure that no metabolic disorders are present before concluding a diagnosis of idiopathic epilepsy.

 Seizures may be short and last for just a few seconds, or they may last for a few minutes.
 Dogs may jerk or become anxious and stiff.
 It’s a good idea to video your dog having a seizure so that you can show your veterinarian.
 Pet parents can also keep a journal noting times, frequency, and dog behavior during all seizure activity.